neopass/wordlist/README.md

   paths: [
-    '/usr/share/dict/british-english',  // if found, use this one '/usr/share/dict/american-english', // else if found, use this one '$default',  // else use this one
+    '/usr/share/dict/british-english',  // if found, use this one '/usr/share/dict/american-english', // else if found, use this one '/usr/share/dict/words',            // else if found, use this one '$default',  // else use this one
   ]
 }